 Overall, painting a room a light, bright color will give it a much more open, airy feel than painting it a dark color.
 Light colors bounce more light around the room.

-If you feel four walls of dark colors is just too much, you can compromise by choosing one single focal wall.
-Paint the rest of the walls and the ceiling a light color, and get crazy with your color choice for the focal wall— chocolate brown, royal blue, burnt orange or dark charcoal gray.
+If you feel four walls of dark colors are just too much, you can compromise by choosing one single focal wall.
+Paint the rest of the walls and the ceiling a light color, and get crazy with your color choice for the focal wall—chocolate brown, royal blue, burnt orange, or dark charcoal gray.
 As long as it’s on one wall, you can get as dramatic as you want without compromising the space.

-Every room should have a main focal point, and smaller focal points that draws your eye in a line from one area to another.
+Every room should have a main focal point and smaller focal points that draw your eye in a line from one area to another.
 In a bedroom, the bed usually acts like a stage, so take advantage of it.
 Put the star of the show above the bed.

 The key to creating smaller focal points around the room is to keep it uncluttered.
-Rather than littering a dresser tops and shelves with a hodgepodge of brick-a-brack, place a single, striking piece there to make an impression.
-A single potted orchid plant, an antique jewelry chest or boldly painted piece of pottery makes a much classier display than a bunch of knick-knacks.
+Rather than littering dresser tops and shelves with a hodgepodge of brick-a-brack, place a single, striking piece there to make an impression.
+A single potted orchid plant, an antique jewelry chest, or a boldly painted piece of pottery makes a much classier display than a bunch of knick-knacks.